smartcontractkit/crec-sdk/README.md

     A --> B --> C --> D --> E --> F --> G
 ```

 1. **Build & Sign:** Your application constructs an `Operation`, which is a list of one or more transactions to be executed atomically.
-You then use the `transact` client to sign this operation with a user's private key.
+You then use the `transact` client to sign this operation with an authorized private key.
 2. **Send to CVN:** The library sends the signed operation to the CVN API.
 3. **Relay & Execute:** The Chainlink network takes the operation, pays the necessary gas fees, and relays it to a designated onchain smart account for execution.
 4. **Operation Executed:** The smart account verifies the signature on the operation and executes the bundled transactions.